MobAI-Hackathon/Starter/README.md

 ## Sketch Prediction and Game Room Features

-This project includes innovative features for sketch prediction and game room management, enhancing the user experience with interactive and collaborative functionalities.
-Below are the key features related to sketch prediction and game rooms:
+This project includes innovative features for sketch prediction and game room management, leveraging Firebase for seamless real-time collaboration.

 ### Features